John-Cusack/Face-detection-with-Tensorflow-object-detection-api/README.md

 In the future, I would also like it to block out or remove images from the output that have tattoos but I was not successful in my initial attempt.

-To use this tool install the Tensorflow Object detection API, clone the repo and run the image_detect.py followed by the relative directory for the input images and a relative path for the output images that have the faces removed.
+To use this tool install the Tensorflow Object detection API, clone the repo and run the image_detect.py followed by the relative path to the directory for the input images and a relative path for the output images that have the faces removed.
 The defaults are `input/` and `output/`
 ```
 python3 image_detect.py --input_images_path=input --output_images_path=output/
 ```